Meg4Byte/Meg4Byte/README.md

-<h2 align="left">Hi 👋!
-My name is N and I'm a mathematician , digital craftsman , engineer , welcome to my page </h2>
+<h2 align="left">Welcome to my page.My name is N , however on the web my alias is   </h2>

                        __       __                      __    __  _______               __